 Prior to joining the firm, Charlotte worked in the UK for 6 years, providing philanthropic advice to high net-worth individuals and building a community of next-generation donors at The Funding Network.
 Most recently, Charlotte managed the launch of GenGive, a platform to equip families with the tools to cultivate their social awareness and give effectively.
 She also worked for a national nonprofit supporting at-risk teenagers, delivering their communications and fundraising strategy.

 She has written policy papers on foster care and school-to-work transitions that have been published by the British Government and is a leading spokesperson on engaging young philanthropists, having been a guest speaker at three international conferences focusing on family philanthropy.

 Charlotte holds a Bachelor’s degree in History with Honors from the University of London, School of Oriental and African Studies (SOAS) and grew up in Tokyo and Hong Kong.

-Kevin has more than twenty-five years of public affairs, political and communications experience.
-He manages several of the firm’s accounts and specializes in government relations, communications and message development.
+Kevin manages our Washington, D.C. office and brings more than twenty-five years of public affairs, political and communications experience to the firm.
+He manages several accounts and specializes in government relations, communications and message development.